 But not alone.

 Being in capable and compassionate hands helps dissolve self-doubt, encourages healthy risk, and illuminates the path forward.
 More often than not, when all aligns, we quickly find ourselves leading the way.

 And what we can do in therapy, we can do in life.

 This decision is that step.

-The therapy process is like polishing a diamond.
+The process of therapy is like polishing a diamond.
 Initially, we may need help just believing (or remembering) that we even possess a diamond– an Immortal Diamond, to borrow a phrase from author Richard Rohr.